 The decision not to warn or protect workers from asbestos, despite the railroads’ knowledge concerning the risk of cancer, is evidence of negligence under the Federal Employers Liability Act (FELA), making railroads liable if a worker develops an asbestos-related disease such as mesothelioma.

 Although there is no known cure for mesothelioma, promising new treatment options are available which have offered new hope for patients with mesothelioma.
-In addition, under the Federal Employers Liability Act, railroad workers that were exposed to asbestos during their career and subsequently develop mesothelioma may be entitled to significant compensation, even decades after they leave the railroad.
+In addition, under the Federal Employers Liability Act, railroad workers who were exposed to asbestos during their career and subsequently developed mesothelioma may be entitled to significant compensation, even decades after they leave the railroad.
 If you believe you may have a valid claim, speak with a railroad mesothelioma lawyer from our firm today.